 - Built-in Benches With Removable Covers.
-These look like a bench, but open the cover and it's a toy box.
-It's also a convenient place to stash leashes and large doggy balls.
+These look like benches but open their covers and you'll see they're toy boxes.
+They also make a convenient place to stash leashes and large doggy balls.

 - Stain-Resistant Fabrics and Carpeting.
 Pet owners who don't like the look of shedding hair choose fabrics, rugs and non-toxic carpeting that match their pet's fur.